mir-dataset-loaders/mirdata/docs/source/quick_reference.rst

 Tags
 ^^^^
-This is a broad annotation type that is used to label music and sounds into certain classes.
-For example, we can use it to store the tag or class of an instrument classification dataset.
-Tags are typically represented as a list of strings, being each string a tag where track belongs to.
-It can also be a single string, if the track is assigned to a single class.
+This is a broad annotation type that is used to label music and sounds, that often spans multiple categories.
+For example, music can be labeled with tags pertaining to the instruments present, the musical style, the mood, etc. Tags are often free-form and may not have a structured taxonomy/set of labels.
+They are typically represented as a list of strings, sometimes with associated weights/confidences.

 .. _tonic: